lephisto/tesla-apiscraper/README.md

 *Note: This probably won't work on a Pi zero W, since ArmV6 is too weak.*

-#### After install
+## Usage

-Your system will reboot, and then you can reach your Grafana Instance at http://localhost:3000
+After the install you can reach the scraper at http://localhost:3000

 Default u/p is admin/admin